 Here’s what you need to know about roof repairs and replacements in northern New Jersey to make the right decision.

-Should I repair or replace my roof?
+Should you repair or replace your roof?

 Roofing problems usually aren’t something you can put off for a few months, because leaks can do significant damage in a short amount of time.
 When you notice an issue, the first step should be to identify the problem and develop a solution.
 Generally, this process involves contacting a roofing professional to have a look.

 It’s usually a good idea to repair the roof, instead of replacing it, whenever possible.
 The main reason is the cost, as it’s often considerably more expensive if you have to install new shingles.